 There are double doors to the entrance hall with room for coats and boots and a cupboard housing the hot water cylinder for hot water.
 A further door takes you to the open plan Lounge/Diner with two night storage heaters, windows to the front and doors to the master bedroom, bathroom and rear garden and a further opening to the kitchen.
 Go through the opening to the kitchen which has worktop surface to two walls with cupboards and drawers under and an inset one and a half stainless steel sink unit.
 Space for electrical appliances.
 The master bedroom as previously mention is vaulted with a night storage heater and window to the front.
 The bathroom has a three piece suite with panelled bathroom, low level wc and pedestal wash hand basin.

 There is a garden to the rear enclosed by fencing and a wall giving some privacy and seclusion.
-The garden is laid to lawn with an outbuilding to the rear.
+The garden is laid to lawn.

 This cottage is in quite a pretty location with an open aspect to the front looking across to Billingford Windmill.
 There is a public house just around the corner and the River Waveney, being the county border between Norfolk and Suffolk, is just a field or so away.
 There is good access onto the A143 with the bustling market town of Diss around 4 miles in one direction and Harleston around 6 miles to the other.
 Billingford is approximately 4 miles from Diss which is located on the Norfolk/Suffolk border and equidistant from both Norwich and Ipswich.
 The town of Diss offers a wide variety of facilities and amenities including schooling for all ages, supermarkets, shops and restaurants, healthcare, sports and social clubs to name a few.
 Diss widely known for its unusual and picturesque mere situated in the heart of the town which dates back to the ice age and its beautiful surrounding villages.
 Also present is a mainline railway station providing further links to Norwich and London.